Cretezy/fddp/README.md

 Once you have this zip file, open it and place the `messages.htm` inside the `personal` folder

+> I have crafted a sample (under `samples/sample.html`) that is identical to the format that Facebook uses to distribute the `messages.htm`.
+This is an easier way to get started then download your FB archive but is way less populated.

 ## Setup
 `fddp` uses [`gopm`](https://github.com/gpmgo/gopm) for dependency management.